 In Dubai the sunshine is always glorious, but if it ever gets too hot there are plenty of watering holes where you can dive in and cool off.
-Visit one of the water parks in Dubai to enjoy the rides or just give the kids the chance to let off some steam.
+Visit one of the water parks in Dubai to enjoy the rides or just give the kids a chance to let off some steam.

 With over 30 attractions, not to mention plenty of eateries and cafes, you could spend all day here at Wild Wadi, one of the most popular Dubai water parks.
-Take a roller coaster ride through the water, plunge down slides or just float along a calming river.
+Take a roller coaster ride through the water, plunge down slides, or just float along a calming river.
 You can even try your hand at surfing, on the Riptide Flowrider.
 And don’t miss Tantrum Alley, where you get to stand right in the eye of a storm.
 There are lots of activities for the little ones too, including child-friendly pools, small slides and climbing frames.
 You’ll find Wild Wadi next to Jumeirah Beach Hotel, just in the shade of the Burj Al Arab.

 Green Route, Stop: Burj Al Arab

 More than just the lavish entrance to three different theme parks, Riverland Dubai is an attraction in its own right.
 Expect family-friendly events, street theatre performances, and a canal that will make you feel like you’re wandering the streets of Venice.
 Visit the Boardwalk for delicious American cuisine, wander around the French Village, or catch an outdoor concert at The Peninsula.
 Entry is completely free making this a top thing to do in Dubai.